AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 Asset search results can be returned in pages through `pageSize` ,`maxPages`, and `continuationToken` query parameters.

-When you want asset search results returned in pages, you first need to make a call using the `pageCount` and `maxPages` parameters.
+To return search results in pages, first make a call using the `pageSize` and `maxPages` parameters.
 For example:

 `GET search/assets?pageCount=10&maxPages=100` will request search results with a maximum of 10 assets per page and a maximum of 100 pages.